-The heart of our collection consist of about nine hundred fabrics and four hundred silvers for liturgical use.
-This is what is left of the ancient decorations for Sefer Torà.
+The fulcrum of the collection includes about nine hundred fabrics and four hundred silvers for liturgical use, what remains of the ancient decorations for the Sefer Torà.

-These complex ceremonial machines came as privileged gifts made by Jewish families to their local synagogues, in a period of time between the seventeenth and twentieth century.
+These complex ceremonial machines were the privileged gifts of Jewish families to their synagogues of belonging in a period of time between the seventeenth and twentieth centuries.

-From 1555, the year in which the ghetto was established, the five places of worship had been merged into a single building, therefore called Cinque Scole, which became the beating heart of religious and social life in the ancient Jewish area.
+Since 1555, the year the ghetto was established, the five places of worship had been merged into a single building, therefore called the Cinque Scole, the beating heart of the religious and social life of the ancient Jewish quarter.

-Since the time of renovation to the present day, the museum collection has been enriched thanks to generous donations, some of which have allowed us to deepen the tragic chapters of the Community history in the twentieth century: from the diaspora of the Libyan Jews, to which an entire hall has been dedicated, to racial persecution before and during the Second World War.
+From the time of the renovation to today, the museum’s collection has been enriched by generous donations, some of which have allowed us to deepen the tragic chapters in the history of the Community in the twentieth century: from the diaspora of the Libyan Jews, to which an entire room was dedicated, to racial persecutions before and during the Second World War.

-The educational path of the twentieth century room ends with an overview of some Jewish artists, who were operating in the 20th century: Eva Fischer, Corrado Cagli, Antonietta Raphaël Mafai, Carlo Levi.
+The educational path of the twentieth century room ends with an overview of some Jewish artists, active in the twentieth century: Eva Fischer, Corrado Cagli, Antonietta Raphaël Mafai, Carlo Levi.